Saturday, 11 November 2023

 who stared vacantly blue until he sighed,

-and began again to compose his God-send.
+began again to compose his God-send.

 When all earth reposed, and the world languished